wahyubucil/adonis-mix-asset/CONTRIBUTING.md

 1. Create an issue discussing the bug or short-coming in the framework.
 2. Once approved, go ahead and fork the REPO.
-3. Make sure to start from the `develop`, since this is the upto date branch.
+3. Make sure to start from the `develop`, since this is the up to date branch.
 4. Make sure to keep commits small and relevant.
 5. We follow [conventional-commits](https://github.com/conventional-changelog/conventional-changelog) to structure our commit messages.
 Instead of running `git commit`, you must run `npm run commit`, which will show you prompts to create a valid commit message.
 6. Once done with all the changes, create a PR against the `develop` branch.

 ## Be a part of community

-We welcome you to participate in the [forum](https://forum.adonisjs.com/) and the AdonisJs [discord server](https://discord.me/adonisjs).
-You are free to ask your questions and share your work or contributions made to AdonisJs eco-system.
+We welcome you to participate in the [forum](https://github.com/adonisjs/core/discussions) and the AdonisJS [discord server](https://discord.com/invite/vDcEjq6).
+You are free to ask your questions and share your work or contributions made to AdonisJS eco-system.

-We follow a strict [Code of Conduct](https://adonisjs.com/community-guidelines) to make sure everyone is respectful to each other.

 ## Other notes

 - Do not change version number inside the `package.json` file.
-- Do not update `CHANGELOG.md` file.
 - Do not update `.eslintrc.json` file.
 If something prevents you writing code, please create an issue for same.
+- If you found an error while committing with `npm run commit` like this `.husky/pre-commit: line 2: .husky/_/husky.sh: No such file or directory`.
+You need to run : `npx husky install`

 ## Need help?